-Healthcare is both our human and civil right; hence, it is expected to be available to people right away when they are in dire need of it.
-However, the reality differs hugely from our expectations and morality.
+Healthcare is both our human and civil rights; hence, it is expected to be available to people right away when they are in dire need of it.
+However, reality differs hugely from our expectations and morality.

 Unfortunately, we are living in a world where the valuation of human life is much cheaper than the expenses of their sustenance.
 All of us are aware of the deteriorating services in our healthcare system, injustice and its active bureaucracies in the country yet, none of us are willing to raise our voice to resolve the issues or take a firm stand against it.

-List of Top 5 Welfare Organizations Providing Free Medical care To People in Need in Canada
+List of Top 5 Welfare Organizations Providing Free Medical care To People in Need in Pakistan from Canada

 2-Canadian Diabetes Association